PayBy/botim-money-docs/docs/1_General/integration-guide.md

 # Get Started

-This document provides an overview of the process to start accepting payments using PayBy.
+This document provides an overview of the process to start accepting payments using Botim Money Business.

 ## Learn About Botim Money Business Products

-PayBy offers various payment products to meet different payment scenarios.
+Botim Money Business offers various payment products to meet different payment scenarios.
 You can integrate online payment, offline payment, web payment, and mobile payment solutions based on your business needs.

 To learn more about available products and access requirements, review the Product Introduction and visit the developer documentation.